hseager/you-are-merlin/README.md

 - Dungeon difficulty, more battles = better reward
 - More types of encounters like puzzles and riddles etc
     - Choice encounter with reward or damage
+- Split items into types like weapons, armor, utilities with unique stats

+#### later
 - Require key for main boss
-- Split items into types like weapons, armor, utilities

-#### later
 - Better visuals for life/attack

 ### Refactor

 - clones in world builder
+- Messy sidequests
 - Unit tests

 ## Dev

 - cargo build
 - cargo run

-# Tips
-- Some areas have quests
-- There is a boss in each world